Samsung Galaxy S22 Ultra price in Pakistan & features

 Inside the phone will be the Qualcomm SM8450 Snapdragon 8 Gen 1 chip.
 The phone has a high-end chipset that works well with other high-end features.

 The Samsung Galaxy S22 Ultra uses this chipset.
-It has an octa-core processor with a 2.8 GHz speed.
+It is powered by a 2.8 GHz Octa-Core processor.

 Samsung Galaxy S22 Ultra price in Pakistan is expected to be Rs.
 331,999/-